International English Language Testing System: Listening

 Each section begins with a short introduction telling the test taker about the situation and the speakers.
 Then they have some time to look through the questions.
 The questions are in the same order as the information in the recording, so the answer to the first question will be before the answer to the second question, and so on.
 The first three sections have a break in the middle allowing test takers to look at the remaining questions.
 Each section is heard only once.

-At the end of the test students are given 10 minutes to transfer their answers to an answer sheet.
+At the end of the test, candidates are given 10 minutes to transfer their answers to an answer sheet (if they take their test paper-based) or 2 minutes (at the end of the test of course) to re-check the answers (if they do so computer-delivered).
 Test takers will lose marks for incorrect spelling and grammar.

 Reading

-The Reading paper has three sections and texts totalling 2,150-2,750 words.
+The Reading paper has three sections and texts totalling approximately 2,150–3,250 words.
 There will be a variety of question types, such as multiple-choice, short-answer questions, identifying information, identifying writer's views, labelling diagrams, completing a summary using words taken from the text and matching information/headings/features in the text/sentence endings.
 Test takers should be careful when writing down their answers as they will lose marks for incorrect spelling and grammar.